 Self-Care is a phrase thrown around quite a bit in the mental health field.
 As in, self-care is important for individuals dealing with grief in order to avoid nervous breakdown; or as in, it is important for mental health professionals to practice self-care in order to prevent burnout and continue to function in the normal world.

 Both of these statements are true, I don’t dispute them for a second.
 Still, whenever I hear someone talk about the importance of self-care my eyes glaze over and I vacantly nod my head and say “Oh yes… self-care…super duper important”, while inside my head I’m thinking “Uh oh, they’re starting to talk about self-care…just walk away…no one will notice”.

 When we talk about self-care, we are referring to efforts towards a healthy lifestyle and stress management.
-This is something I fully support, what irks me is that it’s often prescribe it in such an un-relatable way that I can’t get behind it.
+This is something I fully support.
+What irks me is that it’s often prescribed in such an un-relatable way that I can’t get behind it.

 As a working mother of two, I reject the idea that in order to take care of myself I must give up bad habits like Lifetime Movie Marathons and adopt healthy lifestyle choices like organic diets, daily exercise, and yoga.
 Lifetime Movies help me to escape and, although I understand yoga and exercise are good, they require perseverance and hard work, resources which those most in need of self-care – the distressed, over-stressed, overworked, anxious, angry, and depressed – may not have in abundance.

 If you fall into this category, please don’t give up on self-care.
 Not until you have a true understanding of what it requires and have considered how it might be realistic for YOU.

 Woah, not so fast, put that bottle down.
 In this context BAR is an acronym that stands for: